Interplay of Turbulence and Proton-Microinstability Growth in Space Plasmas: Introduction

 The interplanetary plasma typically exhibits weak collisionality and strong turbulence~\citep{Bruno2005LRSP,Zimbardo2010SSR}.
 Similar conditions exist in many astrophysical systems.
-In such high-temperature, low-density magnetized plasmas, Coulomb collisions between particles are rare, which allows the velocity distribution fuction (VDF) of a given particle species to persist in a state far from local thermodynamic equilibrium.
-Consequently the VDFs are generally non-Maxwellian, and the distortions of the VDFs are manifested through substantial anisotropy in the pressure (or equivalently, temperature) tensor.
-Approximating the VDF as a bi-Maxwellian, the anisotropy in particle species $\mathrm{j}$ can be quantified as
+In such high-temperature, low-density magnetized plasmas, Coulomb collisions between particles are rare, which allows the velocity distribution function (VDF) of a given particle species to persist in a state far from local thermodynamic equilibrium.
+Consequently the VDFs are generally non-Maxwellian, and the distortions of the VDFs are manifested through substantial anisotropy in the pressure (or equivalently, temperature) tensor. {Distorted VDFs can give rise to plasma microinstabilities \citep{Gary1993Book} that can strongly influence dynamics, a topic that has received considerable recent attention \citep{BaleEA09,MarucaEA11,Klein2018PRL}.
+However it is known that these distortions are themselves often caused, or amplified, by intermittency, in the form of coherent structures, generated by nonlinearity in turbulent dynamics \citep{GrecoEA12-intermit,ServidioEA15}.
+Intermittency is also responsible for faster local turbulence time scales.
+This implies a competition between linear and nonlinear processes, necessarily involving enhancements of each due to intermittency.
+These effects have not been taken into account in previous treatments of the problem \cite{BaleEA09,Klein2018PRL,Klein2019ApJ_Helios_revisit}; it is this competition that we address in the present paper.}